Annex-Engineering/Annex-Engineering_User_Mods/Misc/Quickdraw/MrSuntoryTime_Switchdraw_probe/readme.md

 A magnetically coupled and repulsing version of ANNEX ENGINEERING's microswitch Quickdraw probe.

+Fully compatible with QD1, QD2 mounts/docks and the Auto Z calibration plugin.

 Heavily inspired by [unklicky](https://github.com/majarspeed/Unklicky) and adapted from [unclid](https://github.com/Minsekt/Unclid).